phonetonote/paperweight/README.md

 # paperweight

-paperweight backs up and extracts data from the pdfs in your markdown files
+paperweight backs up and extracts data from the pdf links in your markdown files

 ## features
 - searches folders of markdown files for links to pdfs